Baduit/Eclair/README.md

 {
   Eclair::Value<std::string> str;
-  auto i = str->size(); // It lock a mutex, then call str.size() then unlock the mutex }
+  auto i = str->size(); // It lock a mutex, then call str.size() then unlock the mutex
+  // Todo make a better example with several thread using the ressource }
 ```